Choose delivery to your door or click & collect from over 7000 convenient local ParcelShops*. Our packaging is always plain and unbranded.

 Levonorgestrel is thought to be less effective in women who weigh over 70kg or who have a BMI over 26.
 The recommendation for women over this weight or BMI may be to take two levonorgestrel tablets, or one ellaOne tablet.
 The other alternative is to have an emergency IUD or coil fitted.

-What is the best morning after pill for women with HIV or epilepsy?
+What is the best morning after pill for women taking medications?

 Certain medications interact negatively with the morning after pill, including those for HIV, epilepsy and tuberculosis.
-This is why it’s important to tell your doctor, nurse or pharmacist if you’re taking any specific medications when you visit them to get the morning after pill.
+This is why it’s important to mention if you’re taking any specific medications when you get the morning after pill.

 For women taking these kinds of medications, ellaOne can’t be prescribed, but levonorgestrel may be given – usually in a higher dose than normal.